 There are many risk factors for which we can lose our essential Excel files.
 So it’s vital to keep backups.
 Excel offers some exclusive ways to create a backup.
 From this article, you will learn 4 smart ways to backup Excel files to a flash drive.

-4 Ways to Backup Excel Files to a Flash Drive
+How to Backup Excel Files to a Flash Drive: 4 Ways

 This is the sample dataset that I’ll use to create a backup.
 It represents some Salesperson’s Sales.